 5.2.
 Turbine Unit Operating Range.

 5.2.1.
 From April 1 through October 31, turbine units will be operated within ±1% of peak efficiency (1% range), as specified in BPA Load Shaping Guidelines (Appendix C).
-Lower and upper limits of the 1% ranges at PH1 and PH2 are defined in Tables BON-14 and BON-15, respectively.
+Turbine units at PH1 may be operated up to the Best Operating Point (BOP).
+Lower and upper limits of the operating ranges at PH1 and PH2 are defined in Tables BON-14 and BON-15, respectively.

 5.2.1.1.
 From April 10 through June 15, as a soft constraint, PH2 units should not be operated below the 1% mid-range (<13 kcfs) to minimize turbulence that may impact fish that pass through the turbines.